Google Search Website Ranking Factors

-Google Search uses an algorithm that takes into account hundreds of factors that change slightly from time to time.
+Google Search uses an algorithm that takes into account hundreds, maybe thousands, of factors that change slightly from time to time.
 In order to deter abuse, Google only publicizes some of these factors.

 - Age: Older domain names and websites rank better than newer.

 - Registration Length: Register your domain name for as many years as you can (5-10 years is better than 1-3 years, as it tells Google that your company is in it for the long haul).